Providing corporate partners with the opportunity to connect and contribute

 Supply chain management students prepare for careers in a rapidly expanding industry.

 What our partners have to say

-- Annette Loomis, Senior Program Manager, Conversion Program Management, Coca-Cola
+- Annette Loomis, Senior Program Manager, Conversion Program Management

-"The connection to the CSU campus and staff allows MicroMotion to be more involved in the development of future supply chain professionals.
-Many of the employees at Micro Motion are graduates from CSU and have contributed to the overall success of our company.
+"The connection to the CSU campus and staff allows us to be more involved in the development of future supply chain professionals.
+Many of our employees are graduates from CSU and have contributed to the overall success of our company.
 As a member of the forum we can continue to expand our knowledge base through participation and interaction with CSU professors and students.
 As supply chains continue to evolve we are constantly looking for new ideas and sharing of best practices.
 The forum provides the opportunity to not only network with other leading organizations in the area, but also work closely with students on projects and utilize the many resources that CSU has to offer."

 "I got the opportunity to interview a recent supply chain graduate, network with several, top supply chain students during both breakfast and lunch, hear research presentations by two CSU Professors, and discuss supply chain issues and best practices with other companies – what a great day!
 I’d like to see more companies involved in the CSU Supply Chain Forum and am looking forward to getting others and possibly some of our suppliers and/or customers involved in subsequent forums."

 - Joe Patterson, Global Supply Chain Director